customizedcode/-motd-setup-ansible/README.md

 motd-setup-ansible
 =========

-Setup simple message of the day for both CentOS 8 and Ubuntu 18,20
+Ansible role to setup simple message of the day for both CentOS 8 and Ubuntu 18,20

 It does a few things:
 1 - Disables the "MOTD commercials" from Ubuntu and the Cockpit notification from RedHat.